-Having started with the five-door hatchback version, the Volkswagen Group’s Spanish arm added the even prettier three-door this summer.
+Having started with the five-door hatchback version, the Volkswagen Group’s Spanish arm added the even prettier three-door, followed by the practical ST estate and the Octavia Scout and Golf Alltrack sibling - the X-Perience.
 At the same time, it quietly ushered into the UK the engine we’ve been waiting to test.

-It’s the most powerful motor in the line-up and will stay that way until the Leon Cupra arrives.
+It’s the most powerful motor in the line-up unless you care to cast your eye at the 286bhp 2.0-litre TSI engine under the bonnet of the Cupra 290 models.
 It’s also a fleet-friendly diesel.
-The high-output FR TDI has landed – and, on paper, it’s by some margin the most alluring version of an already quite alluring-looking car.
+The high-output 2.0-litre TDI has landed – and, on paper, it’s by some margin the most alluring version of an already quite alluring-looking car.

 Seat has memorable precedent with hot diesel hatchbacks and can claim quite reasonably to have been among the earliest to exploit the concept.